Oakley, Annie - female sharpshooter; term for a seat given free at a theater

 spake - arhaic past of speak

-compassionate - sympathetic, marked by compassion, pitiable + 'The Compassionate' - epithet of Allah.
+compassionate - sympathetic, marked by compassion, pitiable

-call up - to call to mind, recall, to bring into the mind by memory or imagination
+call up - to call to mind, recall, to bring into the mind by memory or imagination.

-triad - group of three, trinity + (*VYC*).
+triad - group of three, trinity

 precocious - prematurely developed in some faculty or proclivity

 Spegulo ne helpas al malbelulo.
 Mi kredas ke vi estas prava, Via doto, la vizago, respondas fraulino (Esperanto) - A mirror doesn't help an ugly person.
-I believe you're right, your dowry is your face, replies a young lady.
+I believe you're right, Your dowry is your face, replies a young lady

-habiliments - the apparel, vestments, or garments appropriate to any office or occasion; abilities, powers (of mind) (obs.)
+habiliments - the apparel, vestments, or garments appropriate to any office or occasion; abilities, faculties, powers (of mind) (obs.)

-doyne - do; done; dozen + Arthur of This Town (song) [air: Irish] + dan (Serbian) - day.
+doyne - do; done; dozen + song Arthur of This Town [air: Irish].

 broil - a confused disturbance, tumult, or turmoil; a quarrel

-blaze the trail - to mark (trees) with white by chipping off a piece of bark.
+to blaze the trail - to mark (trees) with white by chipping off a piece of bark.
 Also to indicate (a spot or path) by such marks.

 burst- (ger) - brush

-buckshee - something extra, free, or to spare; an allowance above the usual amount; alteration of baksheesh (Oriental term for: A gratuity, present of money, 'tip.') + bibakhshi (Persian) - forgive.
+buckshee - something extra, free, or to spare; an allowance above the usual amount; alteration of baksheesh (Oriental term for: A gratuity, present of money, 'tip.')

-warm to - to become interested in, acquire zest for
+to warm to - to become interested in, acquire zest for

 soor ka batcha (Hindustani, slang) - son of a pig

-tum (Hindustani, familiar) - you
+tum (Hindustani, familiar) - you + hum (Hindustani, familiar) - me.

 latitudinous - having latitude or breadth

-beaver - a hat of beaver's fur; the female genitals, implying the inclusion of pubic hair (Slang)
+beaver - a hat of beaver's fur

-puggaree - a scarf of thin muslin falling down behind the hat as a shade + buggery.
+puggaree - a scarf of thin muslin falling down behind the hat as a shade

-calaboose (U.S. Slang) = calaboosh (Beche-la-Mar) - common prison, jail + calabash - a pipe for smoking.
+calaboose (U.S. Slang) = calaboosh (Beche-la-Mar) - common prison, jail

 blong (Beche-la-Mar) - of